RiverOnVenus/linux-ek/README.md

 # See https://wiki.archlinux.org/title/Sysctl for more information.

 # Networking
+# Increasing this value for high speed cards may help prevent losing packets:
 net.core.netdev_max_backlog = 16384

+# The upper limit on how many connections the kernel will accept (default 128):
 net.core.somaxconn = 8192

+# The default the Linux network stack is not configured for high speed large file 	  transfer across WAN links (i.e. handle more network packets) and setting the correct values may save memory resources:
 net.core.rmem_default = 1048576
 net.core.rmem_max = 16777216
 net.core.wmem_default = 1048576